Silent-Crafter/spotify-downloader/README.md

 # spotify downloader
- downloads songs from spotify through youtube along with adding meta
+ downloads songs from spotify by searching them on youtube along with adding meta

 ## Setup